sc-ventures/cloudbreak-documentation/docs/azure-data.md

 ## Accessing Data on Azure

-HDP 2.6 supports reading and writing both block blobs and page blobs from/to Windows Azure Storage Blob (WASB) object store, as well as reading and writing files stored in an Azure Data Lake Storage (ADLS) account.
+Hortonworks Data Platform (HDP) supports reading and writing both block blobs and page blobs from/to *Windows Azure Storage Blob (WASB)* object store, as well as reading and writing files stored in an *Azure Data Lake Storage (ADLS)* account.
 This allows you to:

 * Persist data using cloud storage services beyond the lifetime of your HDP clusters.
 * Load data in Hadoop ecosystem applications directly from Azure storage services, without first importing or uploading data from external resources to HDFS.